cyhk/react-jobly/README.md

 # react-jobly
 React frontend and Node.js/Express/Postgres backend app for posting, viewing, and applying to job applications.

+A deployed version of this app can be found [here](https://react-app-jobly.herokuapp.com).

 ### Learnings
 * Authentication and authorization through JWTs
 * Recovering login status through data hydration